 If your vice is caffeine, there are some great places in Nizhny Novgorod to get your caffeine fix.
 A particular standout is Coffee Is a Fruit, which is run by coffee nerds for coffee nerds.

 One of the oldest cities in Russia, there are plenty of attractions to see and things to do in Nizhny Novgorod.
 If there is one thing you have to see in Nizhny Novgorod, it’s the kremlin.
 Built in the 16th century, the fortress provides an insight into the city’s past.

 If you crave a more communal experience, head to the FIFA Fan Fest Zone on Minin and Pozharsky Square.
 You can also get there by walking along Bolshaya Pokrovskaya, a historic street that used to be reserved for just noblemen.
 You’ll usually find artists and street performers here.
 If you’re arriving by public transport, follow tram or bus routes to the kremlin.

-It is football, after all, that brings you to Nizhny Novgorod, hence the stadium is a key sight to see.
-It is located close to the city centre, in the Kanavinskii neighbourhood.
-To get there from the city centre, take the minibus T24 from the Minina y Pozharskogo Square.
-Get off on Sedmoye Nebo (right after you see the stadium from the window on your right).
-Alternatively, you can cross the river on the metro (from Gorkovskaya to Moskovskaya stations) and embark on a 30 minute walk to the stadium from there.
-If you’re feeling energetic, you can walk all the way there: the stadium is only about 60 minutes away from the city centre on foot.
+The Nizhny Novgorod Stadium is located close to the city centre, in the Kanavinskii neighbourhood.
+To get there from the city centre, take the minibus T24 from Minin and Pozharsky Square and get off on Sedmoe Nebo.
+Alternatively, you can cross the river on the metro (from Gorkovskaya to Moskovskaya stations) and embark on a 30-minute walk to the stadium from there.
+If you’re feeling energetic, you can walk all the way there: the stadium is only about an hour away from the city centre on foot.